Researcher mentoring scheme

 Frequently asked questions about our mentoring scheme.

-All researchers working in the prostate cancer field are welcome to join the mentoring scheme.
+All UK-based researchers working in the prostate cancer field are welcome to join the mentoring scheme.
 Participants do not need to be working on a project funded by Prostate Cancer UK, although priority may be given to researchers we fund if demand exceeds capacity.

 Mentors are likely to have recently achieved independence in their research careers, while mentees will be earlier in their career.